Doctoral candidacy in history and sociology of science, University of Pennsylvania.

 - Research Assistant, Oberlin College.
 2005.
 Assisted with researching and writing Constructing Black Education at Oberlin College: A Documentary History.

 - Archives Assistant and Webmaster, Oberlin College Archives.
 2004–2005.
-Maintained an archive’s website, including online finding guides, and organized and described document collections.
+Organized and described document collections.

 - Software Frameworks: CakePHP, OpenGL, and QuickDraw.